08 Jul Parshas Va’etchanan; City of Refuge – Miklat and Recovery

 The idea of the city of refuge is to absorb and integrate Torah internally and externally, so it can remain an eternal part of his being.
 We must surround ourselves and internalize the Infinite Wisdom of Torah… This idea of the absorption and integration is the surrounding and internalizing of Torah.

-We do not have ‘cities of refuge’ as the Torah describes, so we must make our own cities of refuge through the absorbing and integrating of Torah for ourselves, our families, our communities and the Jewish people.
+As we do not have ‘cities of refuge’ as the Torah describes, we must make our own cities of refuge where we are able to absorb and integrat the righteous and rectifying ways of Torah for ourselves, our families, our communities and the Jewish people.

 Where there is a spiritual void, there is a physical consequence.
-We are dealing today with this consequence in the physical world; however, we must keep in mind the void that exists.
+Where we are dealing today with consequences in the physical world we must keep in mind a void casueing damage exists first in the spiritual realm.
 We must fill this void with spirituality.

-This is a very powerful concept for those who are dealing with difficult issues such as addiction.
+This is a very powerful concept or rectification and wellness for those who are dealing with difficult issues such as addiction.
 You must find your City of Refuge.

 WE MUST HAVE A CONSCIOUSNESS TO FLEE TO A ‘CITY OF REFUGE’.
 WE MUST ABSORB AND INTEGRATE TORAH, AND BRING MASHIACH AND THE FINAL REDEMPTION NOW.